 Tom is an advisor, consultant, researcher and writer who helps people to think differently about the big challenges facing governments worldwide.
 He is a Senior Fellow at the Institute for Government and an Honorary Senior Lecturer at University College London’s Jill Dando Institute of Crime Science.
 He is author of Criminal: The truth about why people do bad things (Penguin 2016) and a former adviser in the Prime Minister’s Strategy Unit.

 Daria is Strategy and Market Development Director at Big Society Capital.
 There she focuses on blended capital, Social Impact Bonds, health and social care, and education.
 She previously worked in various public policy and strategy roles, most recently at New Local Government Network and the Cabinet Office Strategy Unit.
-She has also held a number of research positions and has an MPA in International Development from London School of Economic.
+She has also held a number of research positions and has an MPA in International Development from London School of Economics.

 Neil is Chief Executive of CLES–a charity and research organisation dedicated to economic development and local governance.
 His current focus is a new economic model for places, which includes economic resilience, collaboration, networks and new forms of public service delivery.
 He is an Honorary Fellow at the University of Manchester and a Visiting Fellow at Edge Hill University.
 He chairs the Greater Manchester Poverty Action Group.